Monocrystalline vs. Polycrystalline Solar Panels

 Appearance

-In general, people tend to favor the appearance of monocrystalline solar panels; the black PV cells are less noticeable on darker-colored roofs.
+Monocrystalline solar panels have black PV cells, which are less noticeable on darker-colored roofs.
 While blue polycrystalline panels are typically detailed with silver lines and an aluminum frame around the cells, some monocrystalline manufacturers keep dark colors consistent throughout their product designs.

 Cost

-When you’re trying to determine how much solar panels cost to install on your property, it’s important to understand that monocrystalline equipment comes at a premium price.
-Although choosing between mono and poly solar panels may not affect other aspects of your total installation costs, the price for the pure silicon crystals is pretty much guaranteed to raise your material expenses.
+Monocrystalline equipment generally comes at a premium price.
+Although choosing between monocrystalline and polycrystalline solar panels may not affect other aspects of your total installation costs, the price for the pure silicon crystals is pretty much guaranteed to raise your material expenses.

 Efficiency

-Most commercial solar panels have an efficiency between 15% and 20%, meaning they can convert roughly a fifth of the sun’s energy into usable electricity.
-While polycrystalline solar cells tend to be on the low side of this scale, monocrystalline panels have been tested to generate electricity at efficiencies of 24% and higher.
+Most commercial solar panels have an efficiency between 15% and 20%, meaning they can convert roughly one-fifth of the sun’s energy into usable electricity.
+While polycrystalline solar cells tend to be on the lower side of this scale, monocrystalline panels have been tested to generate electricity at efficiencies of 24% and higher.

 Performance

-When harnessing the sun all year long, monocrystalline solar panels can generally better handle extreme conditions with less intrusive results.
-According to the American Solar Energy Society, polycrystalline solar panels have a higher temperature coefficient than monocrystalline panels.
-This means poly panels are more likely to lose efficiency in very hot or cold conditions, which could lead to permanent damage.
+Monocrystalline solar panels can generally handle extreme conditions better with less intrusive results.
+Polycrystalline solar panels have a higher temperature coefficient than monocrystalline panels, meaning polycrystalline panels are more likely to lose efficiency in very hot or cold conditions, which could lead to permanent damage.

-Monocrystalline solar panels are more efficient and can generate more electricity than a set of polycrystalline modules while covering the same amount of space.
+Monocrystalline solar panels are more efficient.
+They can generate more electricity than a set of polycrystalline modules while covering the same amount of space.
 This means monocrystalline panels are better for installations where space is limited, such as a residential roof or a small backyard.

 At scale, large solar farms can save on material costs without sacrificing total power output by installing polycrystalline panels over a greater land area.